ton-blockchain/ton-connect/requests-responses.md

 interface AppRequest {
 	method: string;
 	params: string[];
+    returnStrategy: 'default' | 'disabled' | '<my-return-url>';
 	id: string;
 }
 ```
 Where
 - method: name of the operation ('sendTransaction', 'singMessage', ...)
 - params: array of the operation specific parameters
+- returnStrategy: return strategy for deeplinks when user signs/declines the request. 'default' means return to the app which initialized deeplink jump (e.g. browser, native app, ...), 'disabled' means no jumps after user action.
+If a specific url is passed, wallet will open this url deeplink after user's action.
+Note, that you shouldn't pass your app url if it is a webpage.
+This option should be used for native apps to prevent 'default' strategy OS bugs.
 - id: identifier that allows to match requests and responses